Wisconsin girl hopes to break record for pop-tab collecting

 The Alves family stayed at one when Mercedes’ younger brother Dominick was in the hospital.
 The family was there when they learned their other son Gunner Sweeney had been killed in a car accident.

+“Even though she’s such a young child, she truly understands the meaning of what this is for, why she’s doing this for her brother,” said her father Joseph Alves.
+“She understands he’s not coming back.
+But the love she’s received from everyone who has helped is absolutely astounding.”

-Joseph Alves, Mercedes’s father, says the Guinness Book of World Records lists the record at 2,782,000 tabs collected in a year.
+The Guinness Book of World Records lists the record at 2,782,000 tabs collected in a year, Joseph Alves said.
 Mercedes has until Feb.
 1 to beat the record.

+“That record has stood for 12 years.
+Nobody has been able to touch it — until now,” Joseph Alves said.
+“She could have her story in Guinness forever, and we’re hoping to get enough tabs to make it almost impossible for the record to change.”

+The Guinness Book of World Records recently accepted Madison’s application that shows she’s attempting to top the pop tab collecting record, said Shauna Thayer, marketing and communications director for the Ronald McDonald House in Madison.